GyroSuperintelligence/BabyLM/guides/Genetics.md

 * **AgentPool** implements robust multi-agent management with configurable eviction and overlay storage.

-* **orchestrate\_turn** composes a conversational turn using agents from the pool, mapping application dialogue to fundamental primitives without exposing internal state or physics.
+* **orchestrate_turn** composes a conversational turn using agents from the pool, mapping application dialogue to fundamental primitives without exposing internal state or physics.

 All orchestration and external API logic is provided through the minimal interfaces defined in `baby.intelligence`, with strict import discipline and clear separation between physical state, knowledge, and external protocol.

+---

+#### Algedonic Regulation Execution

+**Functionality:**
+IntelligenceEngine must invoke `check_algedonic_condition()` after each full cycle.
+If "pain" is signalled, the engine applies corrective action to reduce divergence (by replaying stabilising instructions or autonomic cycles).
+If "pleasure" is signalled, diversity-increasing operations may be introduced to restore exploration.

+**Method(s):**
+- `post_cycle_hooks` list must include a hook which runs the algedonic regulator.
+- Corrective actions are modular and may call:
+  - `run_autonomic_cycle()`
+  - `inject_stabilising_instruction()`

+**Benefit:**
+The agent will self-stabilise and recover from excursions into pathological or chaotic state regions.
+This increases resilience and eliminates most runaway failure conditions.

+---

+#### Autonomic Cycles (Operational Resonance)

+**Functionality:**
+During build, S2/S3 identify closed cycles (short loops) in the state transition table.
+S4 maintains a list of these as autonomic cycles.
+If the agent is unable to resolve high divergence or receives persistent "pain" alerts, it executes an autonomic cycle to return to a stable state.

+**Method(s):**
+- `load_autonomic_cycles()` (called at engine initialisation)
+- `run_autonomic_cycle()` (invoked under persistent divergence)

+**Benefit:**
+Guarantees a fail-safe, low-energy “reflex arc” for the agent.
+If inference, learning, or response generation encounters instability, the agent runs a known safe loop, maintaining viability.

 ## 6.5 Shared Contracts and Storage Policies